-- A change in arrangements for particular activities. - An explanation or apology. - An agreement to communicate or act differently in future. - If an informal resolution is not suitable, then a small committee of senior officials will look at the information about the case.
-We will try to make sure that this committee does not contain anyone directly involved with your complaint.
-They might decide to take the following action: - a) Formal disciplinary action under the rules of the place to play. - b) Formal disciplinary action against a member of staff. - c) Changes in formal contracts or arrangements put in place by the place to play. - d) A decision to refer the case to another organisation such as the LTA, Police, or Social Services. - e) Closure of your complaint without action.
+- A change in arrangements for particular activities - An explanation or apology - An agreement to communicate or act differently in future - If an informal resolution is not suitable, then a subgroup of the Committee will look at the information about the case.
+We will try to make sure that this sub-committee does not contain anyone directly involved with your complaint.
+They might decide to take the following action: - Formal disciplinary action under the rules of the Club - Formal disciplinary action against a member of staff - o Changes in formal contracts or arrangements put in place by the Club - A decision to refer the case to another organisation such as the LTA, Police, or Social Services. - Closure of your complaint without action